Aims and scope

 PhiMiSci is an independent publication, but builds on the success of the Open MIND project (2015; Metzinger & Windt, eds.; also published by MIT Press) and the PPP project (2017; Metzinger & Wiese, eds.).
 Both were peer-reviewed, open-access edited collections published independently of commercial publishers.

 We are dedicated to publishing high-quality articles with maximum accessibility and visibility.
 We believe that the results of academic research should be made available to the public for free, with no costs for readers or authors, especially as in most cases, the research is already supported by public funding.
-PhiMiSci encourages authors to publish their papers under a CC-BY license, which permits use, distribution, and reproduction in any medium, provided appropriate credit is given to the original author(s), and the original source and a link to the Creative Commons license are provided.
+By default, PhiMiSci publishes all papers under a CC-BY license, which permits use, distribution, and reproduction in any medium, provided appropriate credit is given to the original author(s), and the original source and a link to the Creative Commons license are provided.
 If a different Creative Commons license is preferred by an author, they must indicate this during the submission of their manuscript.
 Other suitable Creative Commons license additions include that any repurpose must be non-commercial (NC) or that it must not be cut or altered (ND).
 PhiMiSci does not publish under anything but a Creative Commons license.
+All authors retain the copyright of their papers and full publishing rights without restrictions.

 Archiving and long-term availability